Tablets: Which One's Right for You?

-Apple created the tablet market with the original iPad in 2010, then pioneered the small-tablet market with the iPad Mini last year.
+Apple popularized the tablet market with the original iPad in 2010, then pioneered the small-tablet market with the iPad mini last year.
 Consumers have purchased more than 170 million iPads in the past three years.
 Competition is now stiffer than ever, but the iPad still sets the standard.

-The newly released iPad Air raises that standard.
+Upon its release last year, the iPad Air raised that standard.
 It's a slimmer, faster version of its predecessor, the now-discontinued iPad 4, and sports the same crystal-clear retina display.
-With a 9.7-inch screen, the Air lives up to its name, weighing in at a single pound, nearly a half-pound less than the iPad 4.
-It’s astonishingly light, but if you already own an iPad 4, it’s hard to recommend ponying up for an upgrade that essentially consists of, well, air.
+With a 9.7-inch screen, the Air lives up to its name, weighing in at a single pound, more than a half-pound less than the iPad 4.

 The bookworm: Amazon Kindle Fire HDX

-With its small but slick 7-inch screen, Amazon's latest version of its popular tablet is a sleek device roughly the size of a trade paperback.
-As an e-reader, with its lower price and seamless integration to the Amazon bookstore, it’s at the top of the tablet heap.
+Amazon's latest version of its popular tablet is a sleek device available in two sizes: the bigger is 8.9 inches and its smaller counterpart is 7 inches, roughly the size of a trade paperback.
+As an e-reader, with its lower price and seamless integration to the Amazon bookstore, that 7-incher is at the top of the tablet heap.

-The tablet is powered by a new, faster version of Amazon's Fire OS, a variation of Android, and sports a higher-resolution screen than its predecessors.
-No wonder videos look great on the HDX.
-Amazon Prime subscribers get access to the Amazon Instant streaming service as part of their $79 yearly membership fee.
-Using the Amazon Instant service with an HDX offers viewers the ability to download videos for offline viewing.
+The tablet runs Amazon's Fire OS 3.0, a variation of Android, and sports a higher-resolution screen than its predecessors.
+Videos look great, and Amazon Prime subscribers get access to the Amazon Instant streaming service as part of their $99 yearly membership fee.
+HDX owners who are also Amazon Prime members get the ability to download videos for offline viewing.

-The selection at Amazon's app store isn't quite as robust as its competition, and its built-in Silk Web browser is clunkier and not as smooth as some others.
+The selection at Amazon's app store isn't quite as robust as some, and its built-in Silk Web browser is a bit clunky.
 But battery life is strong.
 The device can easily run a full day on an overnight charge, and longer if you're using it mostly for reading.
 If you need help with the tablet, just tap the cool new MayDay icon and you're quickly connected, via video chat, to an Amazon tech adviser who can answer questions and, with your permission, take charge of the device to walk you through your issue.